-The TINKER INSTITUTE is available for consultations on implementation of the UN Sustainable Development Goals for civil society organizations, governments, lawyers and law firms, particularly on Goals 6 and 14 on fresh water and oceans; and on Goal 16’s targets on good governance, rule of law, transparency and anti-corruption.
-As decision-makers worldwide use the SDG targets & indicators to formulate new regulations, laws and policies to meet states’ pledges in the 2030 Agenda on Sustainable Development, the work of the TINKER INSTITUTE explains the history and contributes to the future of this process.
+The TINKER INSTITUTE is available for consultations on implementation of the UN Sustainable Development Goals for civil society organizations, governments, lawyers and law firms, particularly on Goals 6 and 14 on fresh water and oceans; and on Goal 16’s targets on good governance, rule of law and transparency.
+As decision-makers worldwide use the SDG targets & indicators to formulate new regulations, laws and policies to meet states’ pledges to achieve the 17 goals in the 2030 Agenda on Sustainable Development, the work of the TINKER INSTITUTE explains the history and contributes to the future of this process.

 The TINKER INSTITUTE participates in global conferences and official sessions at the United Nations and meets with other non-governmental organizations, states and UN Secretariat staff to help conceptualize and develop new “soft law” and to monitor the implementation of international legal obligations under customary law and treaties.
 The TINKER INSTITUTE brings this experience to lawyers, judges, and policy makers for all stakeholders.